pypa/pipx/docs/contributing.md

 ### Pre-release

 First, make sure the changelog is complete.
 Next decide what the next version number will be.
-Then, from a clone of the main pipxproject pipx repo (not a fork) execute:
+Then, from a clone of the main pypa pipx repo (not a fork) execute:
 ```
 nox -s pre_release